Rebecca Giggs

-Rebecca Giggs is a Perth-based Australian nonfiction writer, known for Fathoms: The World in the Whale.
+Rebecca Giggs is a London-based Australian nonfiction writer, known for Fathoms: The World in the Whale.

-Career
+Life and Career

-Giggs studied at the University of Western Australia.
+Giggs was born in the UK and moved to Western Australia at an early age.
+She studied at the University of Western Australia.
 She holds an LLB, BA Arts (Hons) and a PhD in ecological literary studies conferred in 2014.

 Giggs is an honorary fellow at the Macquarie University in Sydney.
 She was awarded the 2017 Mick Dark flagship fellowship by Varuna for "The Whale in the Room", the working title for Fathoms.
 She won support from Writers Victoria through the Neilma Sidney Literary Travel Fund to visit the Rachel Carson Centre for Environment and Society in Munich, Germany as a writing fellow in 2018.

 As an essayist, Giggs has contributed to The Atlantic on science subjects from "Why We're Afraid of Bats" to "Human Drugs Are Polluting the Water—And Animals Are Swimming in It".

 Her first book, Fathoms: The World in the Whale, was published in 2020 worldwide by Scribe and by Simon & Schuster in the USA.